aahmad4/Sneaker-Place/README.md

 <h1 align="center">Sneaker Place</h1>

 <p align="center">
-This is a personal project I created as a platform for my friends, family, and peers at school to have a custom platform to buy, sell, and trade sneakers.
-The app allows users to register accounts, login, and post shoes for others to browse and buy.
-I also used The Sneaker Database API to fetch a list of upcoming sneaker releases and showing them on a designated page.
+A custom online sneaker marketplace.
+I also used The Sneaker Database API to fetch a list of sneaker releases and show them on a designated page.
 </p>

 <p align="center">